danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 If the client requests a new list item be created on a regular list, one of the following things will happen:

-* If there is not an item with the same (case-insensitive) `description` on the aggregate list, then an item with the same `description`, `quantity`, `unit_weight`, and `notes` will be created on the aggregate list.
+* If there is not an item with the same (case-insensitive) `description` on the aggregate list, then an item with the same `description`, `quantity`, and `unit_weight` will be created on the aggregate list.
 * If there is an item with the same (case-insensitive) `description` on the aggregate list, then that item will be updated:
   * The `description` will not be changed
   * The `quantity` will be increased by the quantity of the new list item
-  * The `notes` for the two items, if any, will be concatenated and separated by ` -- `
   * The `unit_weight` will be changed to the new item's `unit_weight` unless that value is `nil`
+  * The `notes` value of the aggregate item will remain unchanged as `nil`

 If the new item sets a `unit_weight` that is not `nil` and is different to the `unit_weight` of any existing matching list items belonging to the same game, those items will also be updated to have the same unit weight as the new item.

 ### Updating a List Item

-When a client updates a list item on a regular list for a given game, one (or two) of the following things will happen:
+When a client updates a list item on a regular list for a given game, one (or more) of the following things will happen:

 * If the `quantity` is increased, the `quantity` of the item on the aggregate list will be increased by the same amount
 * If the `quantity` is decreased, the `quantity` of the item on the aggregate list will be decreased by the same amount
 * If the `quantity` has not changed, the `quantity` of the item on the aggregate list will also be unchanged
-* If the `notes` are changed, SIM will ensure that the new (or added or removed) `notes` are reflected in the aggregate list item
+* If the `notes` are changed, this will not be updated on the aggregate list, whose `notes` will remain `nil`
-* If the `unit_weight` is changed to a non-`nil` value, the value will be updated on the aggregate list item as well as any other list items with the same (case-insensitive) description belonging to the same game
+* If the `unit_weight` is changed to `nil` or a valid numeric value, the value will be updated on the aggregate list item as well as any other list items with the same (case-insensitive) description belonging to the same game

 ### Destroying a List Item